JonahCha/netflix-data-analytics/README.md

-# Let's create a README.md file for the Netflix Data Analytics Project
-# This will be GitHub-ready, summarizing the project, dataset, tools, steps, and insights.

-readme_content = """
 # 📊 Netflix Data Analytics Project

 This is my **first data analytics project**, where I analyzed the **Netflix Movies & TV Shows** dataset using Python.